Root operators, root groups and retractions: preliminaries

 Let in the following $G$ be an algebraic group over a field $F$ with a discrete valuation $\nu$.
-Suppose $G$ has an affine Tits system (or BN-pair) $(B,N)$ and write $X$ for the associated affine building.
-We fix an affine apartment $A$ in $X$ together with an origin $v_0$ and write $\bound A$ for the spherical apartment that is the boundary of $A$ at infinity.
-We will write $\fa$ for the fundamental alcove in $A$ which contains $v_0$ and denote by $\Cf$ be the fundamental Weyl chamber, that is the unique Weyl chamber based at $v_0$ containing $\fa$.
+Suppose $G$ has an affine Tits system (or BN-pair) $(B,N)$ with an associated irreducible Bruhat-Tits building $X$.
+We fix an apartment $A$ in $X$ together with an origin $v_0\in A$ and write $\bound A$ for the spherical apartment that is the boundary of $A$ at infinity.
+We will write $\fa$ for the fundamental alcove in $A$ (which contains $v_0$ as a vertex) and denote by $\Cf$ be the fundamental Weyl chamber, that is the unique Weyl chamber based at $v_0$ containing the fundamental alcove $\fa$.

-The group $N$ of the Tits system is the stabilizer in $G$ of the apartment $A$ and the group $B$ is the subgroup of $G$ stabilizing the fundamental alcove $\fa$.
+The group $N$ of the Tits system then is the stabilizer in $G$ of the apartment $A$ and the group $B$ is the subgroup of $G$ stabilizing the fundamental alcove $\fa$.
+Note that $B$ is often denoted by $I$ and referred to as the Iwahori subgroup of $G$.
 The spherical Weyl group $\sW$ equals the stabilizer $\stab_\aW(v_0)$ of the origin in the affine Weyl group $\aW$, while $K$ is the stabilizer of $v_0$ in $G$.
 In case that $F$ is locally compact the group $K$ is a maximal compact subgroup of $G$.
 We write $T$ for the sub-group of translations in $\aW$ and $T_\Cf$ for the translations $t$ in $\aW$ with $t v_0\in\Cf$ and $U$ for the stabilizer in $G$ of the chamber $\bound \Cf$ at infinity.